rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 implementation of `Clone`, doing the same thing as `Copy`.

-`Copy` is rarely required; when types implement `Copy`, there are optimizations that can be applied and the code becomes nicer because you don't have to call `clone`.
+`Copy` is rarely required; when types implement `Copy`, there are optimizations that can be applied and the code becomes nicer because you don’t have to call `clone`.
 Everything possible with `Copy` can also be accomplished with `Clone`, but the code might be slower or have to use `clone` in places.